Sep 1, 2022

 TIM: About two months.

-JEANNA GIESE: I had to learn how to stand, and then to walk, to turn around, to move my toes.
-I was really, after rabies, you know, a new-born baby who couldn't do anything, and then I had relearn that all.
+JEANNA GIESE: I had to learn how to stand and then to walk and turn around, move my toes.
+I was really, after rabies, you know, a newborn baby, who couldn't do anything.
+And then I had to relearn that all.

 TIM: Do you remember that?
 Do you remember that feeling?

-JEANNA GIESE: Yeah, I— mentally, I was there, you know?
-Mentally, I knew how to do stuff but my body wouldn't cooperate with what I wanted it to do, and it was frustrating, and it definitely took a toll on me psychologically.
-You know, I'm still recovering, I'm not completely back.
-Stuff like balance, and I can't run normally.
+JEANNA GIESE: Yeah, I, mentally I was there.
+You know, mentally I knew how to do stuff.
+But my body wouldn't cooperate with what I wanted to do.
+And it was frustrating.
+And it definitely took a toll on me psychologically.
+You know, I'm still recovering.
+I'm not completely back.

 TIM: Yeah.

-JEANNA GIESE: If I ever go down to the zoo, you know, they always—the let me go behind and in with the bats, and I can pet them and stuff.
+JEANNA GIESE: If I ever go down to the zoo, you know, they always—they let me go behind and in with the bats and I can pet 'em and stuff.

 TIM: Really?

-JEANNA GIESE: Yeah.
-I'll feed them, I'll pet them.
-I've been going to bat festivals here in Wisconsin, so I have no fear of bats.
+JEANNA GIESE: Yeah, I'll feed them.
+I'll pet 'em.
+I've been going to bat festivals here in Wisconsin.
+So I've no fear of bats.

 JAD: That would be the last person I would expect to go to a bat festival.